cover image for Two months with the Leica Q

 I gradually formulated an equation for my next camera.
 It would have to be compact with a large sensor and fixed lens.
 It needed a dedicated physical control for at least aperture, but preferable shutter speed as well.
 Finally, I should be able to quickly confirm what I am focusing on, a task that wasn’t always easy with the DSLR.

-Finding a Better Tool
+Finding a better tool

 After a year of renting and borrowing cameras, I chose the Voigtländer 40mm f/1.4 mounted to a Sony a7.
 I configured a custom button near the shutter release to toggle focus zoom.
 This and focus peaking approximated the ease and speed of shooting with a digital rangefinder at a tenth of the price.